Carlosjocaballero/capstone-compiler/README.md

 # capstone-compiler

 A Rust implementation of the Lox language from [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom.
-Some differences will be added occasionally to spin our own unique twist to it.
+Some differences will be added occasionally to give our own unique twist to it.

 ## How To Test